 The majority of all cases filed in the New Jersey Court system are dealt with in municipal courts, who hear a great variety of cases including disorderly persons offenses (DPO), cases involving hunting, fishing and boating laws, and minor disputes between neighbors.
 But the majority of cases heard in New Jersey’s municipal courts are related to motor-vehicles offenses, such as illegal parking, speeding and driving while intoxicated.

 Some of the non-traffic related, minor criminal offenses (disorderly persons offenses) heard by municipal courts include

 How Clark, Clark & Noonan, LLC Can Help

 There are many ways our attorneys can help you deal with municipal court issues, including legal representation for:

 - Non-DWI Traffic/Moving Offenses (i.e. speeding, failure to yield, etc.)

 - Disorderly and Petty Disorderly Persons Offenses (DP/PDP) (i.e. domestic violence)

 - Indictable Offenses – (serious criminal matters in Municipal Court are transferred to Superior Court)

 In New Jersey, a conviction for driving with a suspended or revoked drivers license can result in mandatory jail time and up to $2,250 in fines and surcharges.
 To avoid stiff penalties for any case before a municipal court, you need an experienced attorney to represent your best interests.

-The law firm of Clark & Clark has the skills and experience to assess your case, cross-examine the charging police officer at trial if necessary and advise you on a course of action that is best for you.
+The law firm of Clark, Clark & Noonan, LLC has the skills and experience to assess your case, cross-examine the charging police officer at trial if necessary and advise you on a course of action that is best for you.
 Whether we are negotiating with the Prosecutor or defending your legal rights at a trial, we understand the system and how to make it best work for you.
 Call 732-303-7857 or complete the form on this page to arrange a free consultation.